 I like dropping “facts” into my writing and this one begins with a few that I’d like to make publicly.
 First, I chose my profession.
 I am not a victim and being a veteran doesn’t give me some sort of special victim status.
 I’m proud of the fact that most people that I meet today, would never guess that I had been in the military for 20 years and that I served at the highest levels within the special operations community.
 Second, I know far more that have died in training than have died in combat.
 Helicopters are a dangerous thing as are airborne and waterborne operations and accidents happen quite frequently.
 Training accidents are real and anyone who has served in any capacity has dealt with hardship, being away from loved ones, death, survivor’s guilt, and a whole lot more.
-If the military award system and military leadership was more squared away, we wouldn’t need a myriad of events in which some wounded guy is wheeled out and everyone stands up and cheers.
+If the military award system and military leadership were more squared away, we wouldn’t need a myriad of events in which some wounded guy is wheeled out and everyone stands up and cheers.
 I feel that it’s a huge overcompensation leftover from myths of Vietnam and people shouting baby-killer and spitting on vets as they returned home.

 Before departing Mogadishu, the Rangers were pulled aside by Doc Green, a psychological genius who was a legend in the community and he gave us very few, but very direct words of wisdom.
 I’m paraphrasing here: “Men, you’ve survived something that will give you a lifetime of excuses for becoming the wrong type of person and for going down the wrong path in life.
 The choice is yours, but doing the wrong thing is letting the bad guys win.
 Don’t let the bad guys win”, which is a motto I’ve chosen to live by.
 Now, before anyone gets angry, that’s what works for me.
 I’m not frowning upon anyone that’s been asked to stand and be recognized or looking down at anyone that’s been wheeled out at an event to be recognized for their service.
 I write this to share my experience and share the great doctor’s words of wisdom hoping that might connect with someone.
 I think that public recognition helps the public feel better and feel patriotic but does very little to quell the demons that people of service often carry.
 Those words, “don’t let them win” have sure helped me.